paceval/paceval/README.md

 ## The Problem

 Modern AI systems often rely on opaque neural networks that are difficult to explain, audit or deploy efficiently on edge devices.
 Industrial, safety‑critical and regulated environments require deterministic, transparent and real‑time decision logic.

-paceval addresses this gap by enabling deterministic execution of decision models with predictable latency, full explainability and energy‑efficient computation.
+paceval addresses this gap by enabling deterministic execution of decision models with predictable latency, energy-efficient computation and explicit mathematical control layers.
+These control layers can contain readable guardrails, thresholds, correction functions and constraints that make decision-relevant logic easier to inspect, version, audit and certify.

 ---